Nourishing Beef, Daikon & Miso Breakfast Soup

 Directions

+Heat the oil in a large soup pot over medium heat.
 Add the ground beef and cook until browned, breaking it apart as it cooks.

-Pour in the bone broth and bring everything to a gentle boil.
+Pour in the bone broth and bring to a gentle boil.
 Reduce the heat and simmer for about 20 minutes, or until the daikon is tender.

-In a small bowl, whisk the miso with a ladle of hot broth until smooth.
-Stir the mixture back into the soup.
-This helps preserve the flavor and beneficial properties of the miso.
+Remove the pot from the heat.
+In a small bowl, whisk the miso with a ladle of hot broth until smooth, then stir it back into the soup.
+This helps preserve both the flavor and beneficial properties of the miso.

 One of the simplest changes many people can make is replacing a cold breakfast with something warm and nourishing a few times each week.
+While smoothies, yogurt, and protein bars have their place, many people notice improved digestion, steadier energy, and fewer cravings when they begin the day with cooked foods.

 Food doesn't have to be complicated.
 Sometimes the most therapeutic meals are also the simplest.
+This soup is a good reminder of that: a handful of nourishing ingredients combined into a meal that supports digestion, energy, and overall resilience before the day even begins.

 Previous